 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working so walk-in loading and ground-throw share one path.
+Set the swing-door end facing the eave where the crew is working so the walk-in loading path stays clear for everyone.

 Surface protection